ginaschmalzle/pyladies_matplotlib_ipython_notebooks/README.md

 pip install -r requirements.txt

-Ah-ha -- there is a trick!
-Basemap probably did not install using the above command.
+3. Download and install Basemap.
 You will have to go here:

 http://matplotlib.org/basemap/users/installing.html